dabson2020/Projects/Data_Analysis_and_Data_Engr_Projects/Airflow Projects/ETL Weather Data/ReadMe.md

 1. Install Apache Airflow and set up the necessary dependencies.

-2. Configure the Airflow DAG (Directed Acyclic Graph) to define the workflow and tasks.
+2. Configure the Airflow DAG (Directed Acyclic Graph) to define the workflow and tasks.Here, the tasks are
+ - is_weather_data_available: To get that the API is available for data extraction
+ - get_weather_data: Used to get the required data
+ - transform_load_weather_data: a comprehensive python code is written to transform the data
+ - concat_data: Each file for each duration is concatenated and sorted with the latest time in descending order
+ - load_data: Data is loaded as single CSV file
+ - load_data_to_mysql: Data is loaded into MySQL Database

+ The dependencies are defined as below:

+- is_weather_data_available >> get_weather_data >> transform_load_weather_data >> concat_data >> load_data
+- concat_data >> load_data_to_mysql

 3. Implement the data extraction, transformation, and storage tasks using appropriate Python libraries and APIs.